 Article 1.1.
 An international association is set up on a continuing basis called “AIESEC ALUMNI INTERNATIONAL”, hereafter referred to as the “Association”.

 Article 1.2.
 The Association is an international association free of any profit-making aims.
-It is governed by Belgian Law, and specifically by:
+It is governed by Swiss Law, and specifically by:

 (ii) the present Statutes